Centre Director

 Pre-joining training dates

-Staff are required to attend 2 x paid training days in advance of joining any programme.
+Management staff are required to attend a training weekend in advance of starting their contract.

 Key responsibilities: